 There are other benefits to this career path, too.
 For those without limitless financial resources, beginning a career as a pharmacy tech — where jobs are abundant — can help fund the education needed to land a full-fledged pharmacist job.

 Taking a slower, more deliberate approach to becoming a pharmacist could pay off in other ways, too.
 An earlier Pharmacy Times article predicts that “pharmacists will play a larger role in patient care in the future, creating more jobs and a greater demand.”
-(Emphasis ours.)
 That means that the job situation for pharmacists will likely be better in five to ten years than it is today.

 “An increase in patient care roles may help increase employment opportunities,” the article continues.
-“Students should take every opportunity to develop these skills both inside and outside the classroom.
-Volunteering within the community at clinics and health fairs will help students to cultivate new skills to set them apart in a patient care–focused field.”
+The same article mentions taking ample opportunity to develop these skills, inside and outside of school.
+“Volunteering within the community at clinics and health fairs will help students to cultivate new skills to set them apart in a patient care–focused field.”